twl-dev/wdigital/content/posts/post-3.md

 tags: ["Email marketing", "E-Commerce", "Omnisend", "Online Shopping", "Email Automation", "EDM"]
 categories: ["E-Commerce", "Email marketing"]
 summary: "Is email marketing still important in 2024?"
+description: W Digital is definitely sure that emails will still hold its place for a very long time.
+Email marketing is still an essential strategy for e-commerce merchants due to its effectiveness in driving sales, building customer relationships, and maximizing revenue in 2024.
 slug: "is-email-marketing-still-valid-and-crucial-for-sales-and-e-commerce-in-2024"
 cover:
   image: "https://images.pexels.com/photos/1591062/pexels-photo-1591062.jpeg"